cardstack/cardstack-token/README.md

 Then execute:
 ```
-WALLET=<wallet address> truffle migrate --reset --network=testrpc
+truffle migrate --reset --network=testrpc
 ```

-Make a note of the address of the `Registry` and of the `CardStackToken` contract.
+Make a note of the address of the `Registry` and of the `CardstackToken` contract.
 Make sure not to lose the address of the Registry, the registry address is specified as a parameter for all contract ops commands.

-Register the `CardStackToken` contract with the `Registry`:
+Register the `CardstackToken` contract with the `Registry`:
 ```
-WALLET=<wallet address> truffle exec ./scripts/cst-register.js --cst=<CardStackToken's address> --registry=<Registry's address> --network=testrpc
+truffle exec ./scripts/cst-register.js --cst=<CardstackToken's address> --registry=<Registry's address> --network=testrpc
 ```

 You can view the CST system info by executing: